 Exams will be a mix of multiple choice, short answer, fill in, matching, and essay and will only cover the chapters indicated on the reading schedule.
-There will be 3 that will account for 300 of a possible 500 points.
-They will be 40 to 50 questions in length, with each question worth 2-3 points and essay questions.
-Tests are balanced 50/50 between lecture and book.
+There will be 3 that will account for 325of a possible 530 points.
+They will be 40 to 50 questions in length, with each question worth 2-3 points.
+There could be an essay question that might be worth more.
+I will try to balance the questions 50/50 between lecture and book.